ViralTexts/gtr-clusters/clusters/18710629-sn84026753-FutureoftheNegro.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-hat the streets
-should be paved with our type and the
-fragments of our press, we shall still, and
-lorever, say, the people mast rule.
-The Future of the Negro in America.
-From the New Orleans Picayune, June 10,
+the New Orleans Picayune, June 10,

 There seems to be no necessity of taking
 the lugubrious view of the future of the